mfournial/SpellChecker/README.md

 (Load time >> check time).
 * Improve load time by saving Dictree state
 * Support of other languages.
 Why not also mix languages?
-* Provide correction with similar words.
+* Provide options with similar words.